Mormons, Polygamists, and Evangelicals: My Experience with the iWorks Scandal

 I never would have guessed.
 She was a perfect, respectful, hard working American.
 She told me she was brought to America when she was only a few months old.
 She was gone the next week and was perhaps 20 years old.

 Many of the managers were apart of a relatively liberal polygamist group in Manti with some managers even married to the same men.
 Many of the workers were a part of another polygamist group in the valley.
 There were also a few Mormons and a handful of non-Mormon Christians.

 The first week on the job my supervisor told me, “Management likes you Zach.
 I overheard one of the managers saying, ‘His voice is as smooth as butter.’”
-Before the end of my first week, my metrics were outstanding.
+My metrics were outstanding.
 I was a young kid who had loved everything computers and spent most of my free time playing with Linux.
 I was able to manage their workflow intuitively and my metrics showed it.

-Later, in a private closed door review, that same manager said with a thick Sanpete accent, "Your voice is as smooth as butter.
+Later, in a private closed door review, that same manager said with a thick Sanpete accent directly to me what she had already told my supervisor, "Your voice is as smooth as butter.
 If I wasn't married I'd snatch you right up."
 She was at least a decade or two older than her sister wives and perhaps double my age.
-I was 19 at the time.
-"Was she just horney?"
+"Was she just horny?"
 I wondered.

 The overseas call center was on a Filipino island and we were told that not only were all male Filipino employees gay, but in fact, the whole island was gay.
 Was this the biased perception of the polygamist management or a poor retelling of a poem by Sappho of Lesbos?
 The truth stayed hidden as I never dared to ask our Filipino coworkers directly, but they were very friendly and overjoyed to talk with Americans.

 “Hi sir Zach!
 It’s so good to hear you, sir Zach!”
 I would hear ecstatically many times a day.
 We would laugh at their cheerful insistence on always calling us "sir".